beasthellboyy/email-validation-python/README.md

 Author

-This script is designed for email validation and filtering tasks to ensure deliverability.
+This script is designed for email validation and filtering tasks to ensure deliverability and checking whether the emails in the text file.